hpcgarage/morrigan/README.md

 ```

 ## Making Changes
 After making changes to any of the submodules, re-run the `./install-morrigan.sh` script.
-You should not need to run `source` command again.
+You should _not_ need to run the `source` command again.

 ## Testing